ObsidianLabs/eos-studio-docs/source/contracts/eosio-token.rst

   .. cpp:function:: ACTION create(eosio::name issuer, eosio::asset maximum_supply)

   Create a token in supply of ``maximum_supply`` with an ``issuer`` account.
-  If successful, a new entry in :ref:`stats <tutorials-token-table-stats>` table for token symbol scope will be created.
+  If successful, a new entry in :cpp:var:`stat` table for token symbol scope will be created.
   Transaction must be signed by the contract account itself.